vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-saas-services.md

     ![TO Dashboard 02](img/tko-saas-services/tko-deploy-saas18.jpg)

+### Customize Tanzu Observability Dashboards

+For information on how to customize Tanzu Observability dashboards for Tanzu for Kubernetes Operations, please refer [Customize Tanzu Observability Dashboard for Tanzu for Kubernetes Operations](tko-to-customized-dashboard.md).

 ## <a id=tsm> </a>Tanzu Service Mesh
 VMware Tanzu Service Mesh (TSM) is an enterprise-class service mesh solution that provides consistent control and security for microservices, end-users, and data across all your clusters and clouds in multi-cluster and multi-cloud environments.